-MOVNTDQA
+MOVNTDQA Provides a non-temporal hint that can cause adjacent 16-byte items within an aligned 64-byte

-Provides a non-temporal hint that can cause adjacent 16-byte items within an aligned 64-byte region (a streaming line) to be fetched and held in a small set of temporary buffers ("streaming load buffers").
+("streaming load buffers").
 Subsequent streaming loads to other aligned 16-byte items in the same streaming line may be supplied from the streaming load buffer and can improve throughput.